 Even at the best of times, surfing the Web involves a delicate dance between security and freedom.
 After all, while you have the freedom to visit any site in the world, the thought that your favorite website might be infected with malware can put a dent in your plans.
-And, as the recent furor over the NSA, Prism, and the federal government’s access to our online information has highlighted, when it comes to privacy on the Internet, nobody is completely secure.
+When it comes to privacy on the Internet, nobody is completely secure.

 For years, security experts have offered a more-or-less unchanging menu of advice.
 But do things like shredding your documents and changing your passwords really keep you safe?
 Bo Holland, founder and CEO of identity theft protection company AllClearID shared his thoughts on the most important moves for ensuring your safety … as well as the ones that aren’t quite as important anymore.

 - Shredding: For years, security professionals have emphasized the importance of shredding your personal documents before you throw them out.
 But Holland notes that shredding isn’t as much of a priority as it used to be.
 “There aren’t nearly as many documents with personal information out there as there were even just two years ago,” he explains.
 “These days, it’s much easier to get your information off your computer.”